wadt2020/wadt2020.github.io/index.md

 Not all papers that have been accepted for presentation at the physical workshop will be presented at the virtual workshop.

-## Tne following papers have been accepeted for presentation at the Workshop
+## The following papers have been accepeted for presentation at the Workshop

 * Wytse Oortwijn:	Verifying Distributed Systems by Abstracting Channel Interaction
 * Marco Bernardo:	General Axioms for Bisimilarity and Traces